What is a GIT/REP (real property) form?

 Do Boxes 2 through 16 of the GIT/REP-3 apply to residents and nonresidents?

-Boxes 2 through 16 of the GIT/REP-3 apply to residents and nonresidents.
+Boxes 2 through 16 of the GIT/REP-3 apply to both residents and nonresidents.
 See the GIT/REP-3 and the instructions.

 Who is required to make an Estimated Gross Income Tax Payment?